asen/smg/docs/index.md

 their own separate thread pool, so that e.g. slow hourly commands do not interfere too much with fast every-minute commands.
 Aggregate RRD object updates happen after all regular rrd objects have been updated, at the end of the interval run.
+Thread pools are configurable via the
+$interval\_def global.

 By default SMG will use its internal scheduler to trigger the regular runs.
 Without getting into too much detail here (check